Blowing Rock Town Council adopts FY 2020-2021 budget

 One public comment was read during the regular Blowing Rock Town Council meeting on June 9, but none were submitted in regard to the budget.

-Deborah McDough of Mountain Air Inn and Log Cabins, wrote to the town to thank the council, the Village of Blowing Rock Foundation and town staff for “looking after all of us during the COVID-19 shutdowns.”
+Deborah McDough of Mountainaire Inn and Log Cabins, wrote to the town to thank the council, the Village of Blowing Rock Foundation and town staff for “looking after all of us during the COVID-19 shutdowns.”

 (0) comments